 The Snook Islands project is a great example of various agencies partnering to restore our natural areas, increase our community's resilience, and preserve the quality of life for Palm Beach County residents and businesses.
 These types of projects raise awareness of the impacts of our natural systems on enhancing our environment and economy.Mayor Shelley Vana

-Dredging, filling and bulkhead installation over the last 100 years has eliminated over 80% of living shorelines in the Lake Worth Lagoon (Lagoon) and much of its aquatic habitat.
-In an effort to enhance the shoreline and restore habitat adjacent to the Lake Worth Golf Course, Palm Beach County initiated the Snook Islands Natural Area project.
-Project construction resulted in 1.2 miles of living shoreline, including the restoration of 10 acres of mangroves, 3 acres of marsh, 2 acres of oyster reef and nearly 50 acres of seagrass habitat.
+Dredging, filling, and bulkhead installation over the last 100 years has eliminated over 80% of living shorelines in the Lake Worth Lagoon and much of its aquatic habitat.
+In an effort to enhance the shoreline and restore habitat adjacent to the Lake Worth Golf Course, Palm Beach County initiated the Snook Islands Natural Area project to create four new islands using sand dredged from a nearby island.
+Project construction resulted in 1.2 miles of living shoreline, including the restoration of 10 acres of mangroves, three acres of marsh, two acres of oyster reef, and nearly 50 acres of seagrass habitat.

 Components of the project included designing a restoration plan, identifying partners, securing funding, obtaining permits, selecting a contractor, implementing the plan, and finally post-construction monitoring.

 Planning for the Snook Islands project began in 1998, and regulatory permits were obtained in 2003.
 Construction began shortly thereafter and was completed in 2005.
 The public use amenities were added in 2012.
 With approximately 65% of the lagoon shoreline armored, the county will continue the living shoreline initiative as funding becomes available.

 This initiative was funded by Palm Beach County, Florida Inland Navigation District, U.S. Army Corps of Engineers, and Florida Department of Environmental Protection.
 The City of Lake Worth was also a cooperative partner.